 During registration, our instructors will answer your initial questions and then test you in core academic areas to determine class placement.

-The HCC Learning Center begins new classes sessions approximately every 9-10 weeks.
+The HutchCC Learning Center begins new classes sessions approximately every 9-10 weeks.
 Please, see our home page for upcoming Class Dates and Registration and Assessment Dates.

 The process for new students: